 Entrance to the course is contingent on:

 1. An appropriate honours (minimum 2.2 grade) degree;

 2. An ability to demonstrate current professional practice OR a minimum of three years experience in transport planning or a related discipline will be considered an advantage.

 Offers of places on the course can be made to applicants who successfully demonstrate the above criteria via the production of:

 - a brief covering letter

 The brief (one-page) covering letter will be required to outline principal areas of professional expertise and experience.
-This may also include a short statement of motivation to undertake the programme.
+This may also include a short statement of motivation to undertake the course.
 Two references are required, ideally in support of professional, academic and / or personal ability.

 The Master of Science in Sustainable Transport and Mobility is a multi-disciplinary programme delivered by a team drawn from a range of professional backgrounds across the College of Engineering and Built Environment at TU Dublin.
-The programme is designed to be highly engaged, both with industry and civic society, encouraging current best practice and reflectiveness, and to facilitate new research and innovation in the field of transport planning.
+The course is designed to be highly engaged, both with industry and civic society, encouraging current best practice and reflectiveness, and to facilitate new research and innovation in the field of transport planning.

-The aims and objectives of the programme include examining the context of enhancing mobility for resilient urban and rural environments and fostering equity and well-being for all.
+The aims and objectives of the course include examining the context of enhancing mobility for resilient urban and rural environments and fostering equity and well-being for all.
 This in turn encapsulates the idea of planning and design for healthy communities and living streets.